enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step3.md

 ```bash
 $ kill -1 666
 ```
-The above command sends the HUP or hang-up signal to the program that is running with process ID 666.
+The above command sends the SIGHUP (or hang-up signal) to the program that is running with process ID 666.

 To send a SIGKILL signal to the same process, use the following command:
 ```bash